UWStout/cs248-docker-lamp/README.md

 - PHP (v8.2)
 - MySQL (via MariaDB v10.6)

-It also come with phpMyAdmin preinstalled to help you manage your databases.
+It also comes with phpMyAdmin preinstalled to help you manage your databases.

 ## Setup Docker
 If you are on Windows, it is recommended to install Windows Subsystem for Linux v2 (WSL2) to improve performance: